 - SIM-only plan with no fixed end date; you must let your network provider know 1 month in advance that you want to cancel your contract.

 - Payment is taken by direct debit so you will need to have a UK bank account and credit or debit card.

 - You do not usually have to undergo a rigourous credit check.

 If you opt for a rolling contract you will need to buy a phone.
 If you already have a phone, you may be able to buy a pay as you go SIM card to use with it, as long as the card is compatible.
 Check this before buying the SIM card.

 - You will have a minimum monthly payment and will be required to keep the contract for a set period of time (normally one or two years).

-- You will have to undergo a credit check
+- You will be subject to a credit check.

 - It is not possible to avoid the monthly fee, even if you do not use the phone.

 - Providers usually offer a free or heavily discounted mobile phone as part of the package.